mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 ![](./resources.PNG)

 Today, however, we are just going to dive right in.
-We need to import some data so let's click on the import data tab.
+We need to import some data so let's click on the import data tab and select our spreadsheet.

 ![](./desktop.png)

+This opens the Import tool which gives a preview of the spreadhset and a whole bunch of options we can select.
+Everything seems OK with this very simple, two column spreadsheet so we'll not change any of the automatically detected options.
+Instead we'll click on **Import Selection** and choose **Generate Live Script**